How to start a clothing business in 10 steps in 2024

-Let’s say that you want to create a clothing line that offers expensive washable silk pyjamas.
+Let’s say that you want to create a clothing line that offers expensive washable silk pajamas.
 The following might be examples of your audience buyer personas:

 Professional women aged 24-35, with no children but who are high-income earners.
 They are looking for high-end pyjamas that look and feel great.
 They want something that will hold up well, while still feeling luxurious.

 Mothers aged 30-45 in upper or middle-class families who have elementary-school-aged children.
 They love silk but need something practical.
 Silk would typically be out because dry-clean only doesn’t always work for busy schedules, but machine-washable silk opens doors to practicality and convenience.

 You can learn a lot about your niche and target audience through social media.
 Join forums on Reddit, add yourself to Facebook Groups and follow relevant Instagram Pages and influencers to immerse yourself in the niche you are seeking to serve.
 This will help you find and create products or styles that uniquely fill a void in the market and create marketing campaigns that speak directly to your audience.